EugenMayer/officeconverter/README.md

 ## WAT

 Offers a (i think production ready) REST service to convert files like PDF, docx,xlx .. odt .. you get it.. to other formats like pdf, png, doc, pdt, html.
-This project is basically an extended version of [jodconverter-sample-rest](https://github.com/sbraconnier/jodconverter/tree/master/jodconverter-samples/jodconverter-sample-rest)
+This project is basically an extended version of [jodconverter-sample-rest](https://github.com/jodconverter/jodconverter/tree/master/jodconverter-samples/jodconverter-sample-rest)

-You can use this project as is using docker with `ghcr.io/eugenmayer/kontextwork-converter` or build it here yourself.
+You can use this project as it is using docker with `ghcr.io/eugenmayer/kontextwork-converter` or build it here yourself.

 ## Build